 Here are few tips on cleaning and protecting your travertine:

-As a lay person, make sure that you really have a travertine floor/top and not another stone that looks similarly.
+As a layperson, make sure that you really have a travertine floor/top and not another stone that looks similar.
 Determine from the builder, designer, or installer whether it has been sealed or not.

 If for some reason, the material has not been sealed then by all means have it sealed.
 But first, determine if you should use a water-based “top dressing” type of sealer or a more “penetrating” oil-based sealer.
 Also, decide if you want the sealer to add or detract from the gloss level.
 It is easiest to consult a professional on these details.

 Heavily sealed, lightly sealed, or not sealed at all you cannot expect sealing to stop all staining.
 So clean up spills and “drops” as fast as possible.
 Red wine, ketchup, olive oils, mustard…they are not your friends.
 Wipe them up ASAP!